 An Iconic Silver Pony

-Yanchuk recommends clients purchase a purple shampoo and conditioner to control the amount of violet they are adding into their hair at home.
-Luckily, Ess's hair-care line, synonymous with her name, makes a fantastic purple shampoo (Purple Shampoo, $12) that expertly tones hair so your new icy color lasts longer.
+Yanchuk recommends clients purchase a purple shampoo and conditioner to control the tone of their hair at home.
+Luckily, Ess's eponymous hair-care line makes a fantastic Purple Shampoo ($12) that expertly tones hair so your new icy color lasts longer.

 Strong Blue Tones

-To get the right color, you have to lift (aka lighten) natural hair to the palest yellow possible or until it's nearly white.
-Only after the hair has been lifted can you go in and tone, which involves adding n blues and violets to achieve the silver hue like this wavy style here.
+To get the right color, you have to lift (AKA lighten) natural hair to the palest tone possible, until it's nearly white.
+Only after the hair has been lifted can you go in and tone, which involves adding in blues and violets to achieve the silver hue of this wavy style here.